dpranke/pyfloyd/docs/functions.md

     Returns a list containing the values returned from calling `fn` with each `key`, `value` pair in `d`.

+* `node(parser: any, *args: any) -> any`<br>
+    Hook function that can be used to synthesize custom AST nodes in the parser.
+By default this just returns a list of the args passed to it.

 * `otou(s: str) -> str`<br>
     Returns a string containing a single character with the code point corresponding to the given string of octal digits.